Slurry ice: Supercooling generators

 Pure water is supercooled in a chiller to −2°C and released through a nozzle into a storage tank.
-On release it undergoes a phase transition forming small ice particles within 2.5% ice fraction.
-In the storage tank it is separated by the difference in density between ice and water.
-The cold water is supercooled and released again increasing the ice fraction in the storage tank.
+Upon release, it undergoes a phase transition, forming small ice particles with 2.5% ice fraction.
+In the storage tank, it is separated by the difference in density between ice and water.
+The cold water is supercooled and released again, increasing the ice fraction in the storage tank.

-However a small crystal in the supercooled water or a nucleation cell on the surface may act as a seed for ice crystals and block the generator.
+However, a small crystal in the supercooled water or a nucleation cell on the surface will act as a seed for ice crystals and block the generator.